CVE-2026-6246: CWE-79 Improper Neutralization of Input During Web Page Generation ('Cross-site Scripting') in mkerstner Simple Random Posts Shortcode

 Technical Analysis

-CVE-2026-6246 is a stored cross-site scripting vulnerability in the Simple Random Posts Shortcode WordPress plugin (versions up to 0.3).
-The flaw exists because the plugin does not properly sanitize or escape the 'container_right_width' attribute in the 'simple_random_posts' shortcode.
-This allows authenticated users with contributor or higher privileges to inject arbitrary JavaScript code into pages, which executes in the context of users viewing those pages.
-The vulnerability has a CVSS 3.1 base score of 6.4, reflecting network attack vector, low attack complexity, required privileges of low (contributor), no user interaction, and impacts on confidentiality and integrity but not availability.
-There is no vendor advisory or patch currently available, and no known exploits in the wild have been reported.
+CVE-2026-6246 is a stored cross-site scripting vulnerability in the Simple Random Posts Shortcode WordPress plugin (up to version 0.3).
+It occurs due to improper neutralization of input in the 'container_right_width' attribute of the 'simple_random_posts' shortcode.
+Authenticated attackers with contributor-level privileges or higher can inject arbitrary web scripts that execute when users view the injected pages.
+The vulnerability has a CVSS 3.1 base score of 6.4 (AV:N/AC:L/PR:L/UI:N/S:C/C:L/I:L/A:N), reflecting network attack vector, low attack complexity, and partial confidentiality and integrity impact.
+No patch or official remediation is currently documented.

 Potential Impact